AlexLup06/go-starter/README.md

 - ✅ Log out functionality
 - ✅ Add redirects if not able the autheticate user
 - ✅ Reset password with Email
+- ✅ Signup with google and apple
 - ⬜ Polish Code
-- ⬜ Signup with google and apple
 - ⬜ Login with google and apple

+- ⬜ Implement proper caching of CSS and JS files.

 ## Tech Stack